Sri Lanka stuns with 100-bp rate hike as Iran war rattles currency, fuels inflation

 Annual inflation has jumped from 2.2 per cent in March to 5.4 per cent last month, although that is well below the 70 per cent peak during the crisis.

-Headline inflation is likely to remain above the target of 5 per cent in the period ahead, before easing and stabilising around it, the CBSL said in its statement.
+Headline inflation is likely to remain above the target of 5 per cent in the period ahead, before easing and stabilising around it, the CBSL said in a statement.

-Sri Lanka's stock market was down 0.8 per cent lower after the policy announcement, while the currency hugged tight ranges to fetch 322 rupees per dollar.
+Sri Lanka's stock market was down 0.75 per cent after the policy announcement, while the currency hugged tight ranges to fetch 321 rupees per dollar.

 BIGGEST HIKE SINCE MARCH 2023, GROWTH RISKS RISE